-This means you can get in, get done and get out again quickly, in a good vibes atmosphere.
+This means you can get in, get done and get out again quickly, in a motivational, supportive environment.

-All new members receive one FREE personal training session to design a personalised programme and all memberships provide free guest passes for you to train with a “plus one”.
+All new members receive 2 x FREE 60 minute personal training sessions to design a personalised programme and all memberships provide free guest passes for you to train with a “plus one”.

 Phoenix also has Norwich’s most experienced team of Personal Trainers to help you not only get started, but most importantly progress your exercise programmes, help with tailored dietary advice and provide feedback on your FIT3D scan results.

 Book Yourself a Personal Gym Tour

 Remember to “Raise Your Game!”